cryptonotify3131/trip_sorter/readme.md

 ### How to test the code
 1. Enable the XAMPP Control Panel.
-2. Keyin [http://localhost/trip_sorter?from=XXX&to=XXX](http://localhost/trip_sorter?from=XXX&to=XXX "Trip Sorter") to start the test<br />
+3. Please use POST method for execute this URL, [http://localhost/trip_sorter/](http://localhost/trip_sorter/ "Trip Sorter")
+2. Parameter request:<br />
-   a. 'from' = Starting Point<br />
+   a. 'card' = json format of the unordered cards<br />
-   b. 'to' = Destination
-3. To change the 'from' and 'to' variable in URL to test other path

-### How to add new Type of Transportation
-You may add new set of data to $boardingCardSet varaible in TripSorter.php (line 10)<br />
-The data required for new data set is:
+               Info in each set of cards data
-1. 'from' = Starting Point
+               i.   'from' = Starting Point
-2. 'to' = Destination
+               ii.  'to' = Destination
-3. 'transport_type' = Type of Transportation, eg: 'train', 'bus', 'flight'
-4. 'transport_number' => Plate Number/ Flight Number for Transportation, may leave blank if no Plate Number/ Flight Number
+               iii. 'transport_type' = Type of Transportation, eg: 'train', 'bus', 'flight' iv.  'transport_number' => Plate Number/ Flight Number for Transportation, may leave blank if no Plate Number/ Flight Number
-5. 'seat' => Seat No, may leave blank if no Seat No. or no arrangement
+               v.   'seat' => Seat No, may leave blank if no Seat No. or no arrangement